teambit/docs/docs/tutorials/bit-react-tutorial.md

 ```

 > The version may slightly vary when you run the tutorial
+> Note: for react versions <=16.x.x please add the version number @1.0.30, as current versions (2.0.0 and up) are for React 17+.
+If you get an error about react/jsx-runtime then this is likely the issue.

 The React compiler is now set as the default compiler for the Bit workspace inside this repository.
 You can check the `package.json` and verify that the compiler is installed by locating the following entry in the Bit section: